ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 If you don't have one yet, just create an empty folder again.
 And after that, open the **pathEnv.mel** file with a text editor, and change the path after default@ to be your server path.
+Important: even in Window, do not use **\\** for separating the folders, it all has to be **/**.
+If you copy/paste path in Windows, it'll do the wrong one, so you'll have to fix that
 ```bash
 putenv "KANGAROO_SERVER_PATH" "templates@./templates; default@C:/Users/thoma/Dropbox/assetsServer";
 ```
 See how there's the *template* server before?
 Yes, you remember it correctly, the template place where we copied character from before is another server!

-Also - the **pathEnv.mel** this is basically setting the Environment variable.
+Also - the *pathEnv.mel* is basically setting the Environment variable.
 If you are a Pipeline TD you might say this is dirty and messy.
-But no, this is just a simple way to get you started.
+But no, this is just a simple way to get you started quickly.
-And if you are an independent freelancer,
-95 % of the time this is enough.
-But if you want to set the Environment Variables in a different way, just comment out those lines with //, and create the Environment variables wherever you prefer There's even another file **example__Maya.env** where you can see how you would set it up in *the usual* way
+If you want to set the Environment Variables in a different way, just comment out those lines with //, and create the Environment variables wherever you prefer.
+There's even another file **example__Maya.env** where you can see how you would set it up in *the usual* way